ncatlab/nlab-content/pages/19110.md

   \,.
 $$

 Since the tadpole cancellation condition (eq:VanishingOfCharacterValuesOnNontrivialSubgroups) in particular requires the characters/charges to be integral (specifically: zero) the general solution to the tadpole cancellation condition is indeed in this sub-lattice, and so that is where we may and do solve it, below.

 We find that in each case there is precisely a 1-dimensional (i.e. $\simeq \mathbb{Z}$) sublattice of the charge lattice (the [[representation ring]]) which solves the homogenous tadpole cancellation condition (eq:VanishingOfCharacterValuesOnNontrivialSubgroups), hence a sublattice given by the [[integer]]-multiples $n \cdot V_0$ of one single [[fractional D-brane]] [[bound state]] $V_0 \in KO^0_G(\ast)$.
 There are then necessarily two of these generators $\pm V_0$.
 We find below that in all cases the normalized [[mass]] of these is $\pm$ unity.

-This means that all the solutions are multiples of the [[regular representation]].
+This means that in the following cases all the solutions are multiples of the [[regular representation]] (Example \ref{UnitRegularRepresentation}), hence that the weak character homomorphism (eq:WeakCharacterHomomorphism) is still injective (Remark \ref{InjectivityOfCharacterHomomorphism}).

-(...)